MercuryWorkshop/RecoMod/README.md

 note for wsl users: ensure the image you want to modify is in your wsl (not windows) filesystem.
-WSL is not guarenteed to work
+WSL is not guarenteed to work additional tip: you're going to have to wait 5 minutes before the menu loads due to a ChromeOS restriction, **UNLESS** you have rootfs verification disabled on both partitions, so do that before using it.